 Child Support Worksheet – Instructions

-- For child support for children who are under 19 or still in high school, or disable, use Worksheet A when one parent maintains physical care of the child for 273 or more overnight per year
+- For child support for children who are under 19 or still in high school or disabled, use Worksheet A when one parent maintains physical care of the child for 273 or more overnights per year.

-- Worksheet B if each parent shares physical care of the child for more than 92 overnights per year
+- Use Worksheet B if each parent shares physical care of the child for more than 92 overnights per year.

 - Activating Child Support